After Hurricane Ian passed through, there was a major power outage across Cuba, causing severe damage and flooding on the island.

 were produced there Damage to homes and businessesTrees fell and roads were cut, according to officials, although specific damage estimates have not yet been released.

+Most stories acknowledge the unprecedented scale of the damage, according to local reports and various media outlets at the scene.

+“I don’t sleep at all, my daughters (four and 14 years old) are with my mother and I keep an eye on it.
+But it’s more than I expected,” explains Yasmani Izquierdo, a 32-year-old baker interviewed.
+EFE confirms that while he was in the bathroom, the roof of his house located in Pinar del Río also “blew away”.

-Images circulating on official media and social media Witness the vigor of IanDamaged roofs, trees and other structures that are prone to the force of wind and flooding.
+Added to these testimonies are images circulating in official media and social networks.
+That Witness the vigor of IanDamaged roofs, trees and other structures that are prone to the force of wind and flooding.

 About 50,000 people were evacuated, most of them in Pinar del Rio province.